renswilderom/renswilderom.github.io/publications.md

 - Intersecting fields: the influence of proximate field dynamics on the development of electronic/dance music in the US and UK.
 With Alex van Venrooij.
-Published at _[Poetics](https://www.sciencedirect.com/science/article/abs/pii/S0304422X18300342){:target="_blank"}_.
+Published in _[Poetics](https://www.sciencedirect.com/science/article/abs/pii/S0304422X18300342){:target="_blank"}_.

 - Separating the Wheat from the Chaff: A Topic- and Keyword-Based Procedure for Identifying Research-Relevant Text.
 With Alicia Eads, among others.
-Published at _[Poetics](https://www.sciencedirect.com/science/article/abs/pii/S0304422X20302813){:target="_blank"}_.
+Published in _[Poetics](https://www.sciencedirect.com/science/article/abs/pii/S0304422X20302813){:target="_blank"}_.

+- Sense and Sensibility: narrative strategies shaping megaproject development.
+With Lama Alarda and Giovanni Esposito.
+Published in _[Project Leadership & Society](https://www.sciencedirect.com/science/article/pii/S2666721524000036?via%3Dihub){:target="_blank"}_.

 ## Media